m5it/esp-kos-bridge/README.md

 This version of esp-iot-bridge is focused on wifi extender and timer for gpio pins.
 Differences with ESP-IOT-Bridge are our files in main/t3ch_*...

+# What is comming:
+- scan for wifis. ( already supported in ESP-IOT-BRIDGE so is simple to reuse it.. :) )
+- ota updates. (same already supported in ESP-IOT-BRIDGE so will use same or similar code.. )
+- more you should say if you like more.

 # How to start<br>
 1.)
 Upload to your MCU.<br>
     (Choose correct PORT for your device! (-p) )<br>